-Colombia has a number of ancient ruins throughout the country but the two most important archeological sites are found in the southern departments of Huila and Cauca where stone statues and deep tombs are located on countryside mountaintops.
-Located a day’s travel from each other are the pueblos of San Augustin and Tierradentro.
+Colombia has a number of ancient ruins throughout the country but the two most important archaeological sites are found in the southern departments of Huila and Cauca where stone statues and deep tombs are rooted in countryside’s mountaintops.
+Located a day’s travel, one from the other, are the pueblos of San Agustin and Tierradentro.

-San Agustin – is a pleasant country village in Huila where one can explore Colombia’s finest archeological patrimony emersed in some of its most beautiful rural landscape.
+San Agustin – is a pleasant country village in Huila where one can explore Colombia’s finest archaeological patrimony immersed in some of its most beautiful rural landscape.
 A few thousand years ago the people who lived in this area adorned their tombs with statues of god heads, devilish images, men in trances and man/animal figures.
 They believed these were creatures bridging the world of man and animals.
-The animal traits can be seen in the eyes, the canine teeth, and the hands.
+The animal traits can be seen in the statues eyes, canine teeth and hands.

 Farmers found most of these statues in the 1800s while plowing and digging in their fields.
-The main park, Bosque de las Estatuas, just outside of San Agustin was created in 1937 to protect the statues and tombs from looters.
-The area had already been heavily looted over the years by gold diggers searching for gold and other precious metals in the past.
+The main park, Bosque de las Estatuas, just outside of San Agustin, was created in 1937 to protect the statues and tombs from looters.
+The area had already been heavily looted over the years by gold diggers searching for gold and other precious metals.

-The 1980s – 1990s brought political turmoil and instable times to the area and the park fell victim, once again, to widespread theft and trafficking of archeological remains.
+The 1980s – 1990s brought political turmoil and unstable times to the area.
+The park fell victim, once again, to widespread theft and trafficking of archaeological remains.
 And while many statues have been found in the art collections in private villas throughout the Americas and Europe, only a few have been brought back by the Colombia Institute of Anthropology.